-Wimbledon is the only Grand Slam that allots many of its best seats, not only to members of the elite who simply have enough money to afford them, but also to members of the public with the time, tenacity, and tolerance to just Wait (in line) For It.1
+Wimbledon is the only Grand Slam that allots many of its best seats, not only to members of the elite who have the money to afford them, but also to members of the public who have the time, tenacity, and tolerance to just Wait (in line) For It.1

-For each day of play from Day 1 through the Quarter-finals, the All England Lawn Tennis Club ("AELTC") allots to Queuers:
+For each day of play from Day 1 through the Quarter-finals, the All England Lawn Tennis Club ("AELTC") allots to Queuers approximately:

 - 500 tickets for Centre Court